-Next, after setting up GCash, you will want to set up TransferWise.
+Next, after setting up GCash, you will want to set up WISE.

-Set up Transferwise here and get your first transfer free:
+Set up WISE here and get your first transfer free:

-Once you start a transfer on TransferWise you will see the activity happening in real-time online.
+Once you start a transfer on WISE you will see the activity happening in real-time online.
 Plus you will be kept up to date via E-mail.
 It will look something like this:

 The transfer can take a little as a few minutes, or as much as a few hours depending on several factors between your bank, Wise, and GCash.
 Check back periodically for progress, or check your E-mail.
 You will be notified as each step of the transfer occurs.